-- Interfere with and/or compromise the learning and teaching environment of any school member - Demonstrate academic dishonesty (cheating, plagiarism etc.) - Create an unsafe or dangerous learning environment

-- Demonstrate a lack of caring for oneself, others and/or the school community - Demonstrate bullying: bullying includes but is not limited to physical or verbal intimidation, verbal harassment and cyber bullying occurring on or off the school property (District Policy 17) - As per Seciton 8 of Human Rights Code of British Columbia, students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, age, sex, sexual orientation, gender identity or expression, or physical or mental disability.
-Furthermore, as per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned bases. - Reflect unkind acts, unkind words or hurtful behaviours towards others including publishing, posting or displaying anything that would expose others to contempt or ridicule - Misuse any forms of technology or communication (cell phones, computers, iPods, gaming sites, Facebook, YouTube, Twitter, etc.) - Are physically violent or result in assault - Tolerate physical acts of violence or harassment - Act as retribution towards someone who reported unsafe or violent incidents - Are illegal acts such as: - Possession or use of a weapon - Possession, use or trafficking of illegal drugs, alcohol, or restricted substances - Theft or damage to school/other's property - Vandalism or graffiti to school or other's property - Smoking on school property (this includes e-cigarettes and vaporizers).
-Specifically: All tobacco and vaping devices are NOT permitted in or around the school, in lockers, backpacks, or on a person.
+- Interfere with and/or compromise the learning and teaching en vironment of any school member at Dr. Charles Best or any other school - Demonstrate academic dishonesty (cheating, plagiarism etc.) - Create an unsafe or dangerous learning environment - Demonstrate a lack of caring for oneself, others and/or the school community - Demonstrate bullying: bullying in cludes but is not limited to physical or verbal intimidation, verbal harassment and cyber bullying occurring on or off the school property (District Policy 17) - As per Section 8 of Human Rights Code of British Columbia, students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, age, sex, sexual orientation, gender identity or expression, or physical or mental disability.
+Furthermore, as per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned bases. - Reflect unkind acts, unkindwords or hurtful behaviours towards others including publishing, posting or displaying anything that would expose others to contempt or ridicule - Misuse any forms of technology or communication (cell phones, computers, iPods, gaming sites, Facebook, YouTube, Twitter, Instagram, SnapChat, Tiktok, etc.) - Are physically violent or result in assault - Tolerate physical acts of violence or harassment - Act as retribution towards so meone who reported unsafe or violent incidents - Are acts such as: Possession or use of a weapon - Possession, use or trafficking of drugs, alcohol, vape, or restricted substances - Theft or damage to school/other's property - Vandalism or graffiti to school or other's property - Smoking on school property (this includes e-cigarettes and vaporizers).
+Specifically: all to bacco and vaping devices are NOT permitted in or around the school, in lockers, backpacks, or on a person.
 This includes forested areas, sidewalks, parking lots, and bus stops adjacent to the school.
-Any products used in vaporizers are also prohibited, along with chewing tobacco, snuff and other such tobacco extracts. - Gambling for money, goods and/or services
+Any products used in vaporizers are also prohibited, along with chewing tobacco, snuff and other such to bacco extracts - Gambling for money, goods and/or services